tim-group/scalaquery_nested/README.md

 How to Add as a Dependency
 --------------------------
-You can get scala-csv with the following line in your `build.sbt`:
+You can get scalaquery_nested with the following line in your `build.sbt`:

 ```scala
 libraryDependencies += "com.timgroup" %% "scalaquery_nested" % "1.0.0"